rlucente-se-jboss/flightgear-kiosk-demo/README.md

 * Firefox browsing to the RHEL Image Mode landing page.
 * FlightGear with an F-35B flying over Langley AFB in VA.
 * FlightGear with an F-22A flying over Edwards AFB in CA.
+* FlightGear with an B-52F flying over Barksdale AFB in LA.

 Once the `base` image is installed, it's very simple to switch between them.
 The target device will auto-login to the unprivileged user `kiosk`